Seattle Mariners: 1977–1980

 The Mariners' original colors were blue and gold, the color scheme previously used by the Seattle Pilots and its successor Milwaukee Brewers.
 For the first four seasons, they wore white pullover jerseys at home with the team name in front and numbers on the left chest.
 The "M" in "Mariners" was shaped to resemble a trident.
 On the road, they wore baby blue pullover jerseys with the city name in front and numbers on the left chest.
 The lettering colors were blue with gold trim, though in the 1977 season the trim on the road jersey was white and the "Seattle" wordmark appeared smaller.
 The trident logo was added to the left sleeve prior to the 1979 season.

 The cap was all-blue and featured the gold trident logo with white trim.

 1981–1986

 The Mariners made some subtle changes to the uniform in 1981.
 The trident logo was replaced by blue and gold racing stripes on the shoulders, and the lettering received an extra blue outline.
 The number font also changed from rounded to block style.
 In 1985, the road jersey color was changed to grey.

-The cap logo also featured a slight update of the trident logo, changing its color to blue, along with additional outlines and a white star background.
+The cap logo also featured a slight update of the trident logo, changing its color to blue, along with additional outlines and a white star background, a logo first used for the 1979 All-Star Game.

 1987–1992

 In 1987, the Mariners changed its uniform style to traditional buttoned tops and belted pants.
 Both uniforms incorporated blue piping and a block "Mariners" wordmark in blue with gold and blue outlines.
 The numbers remained blue, but eliminated the trim outlines.

-The cap logo was changed to a gold "S".
+The cap logo was changed to a gold "S."